GavinNelson/actualbird_dot_com/readme.md

 * put other videos in and make a switcher
-* package albums as zips in formats (maybe not, maybe just go to platforms)
+* package albums as zips in formats (maybe not, maybe just go to platforms) platforms get links in - done
 * try spotify player branch
+- put new album cover in
 * put new photos in
 * put new links in
   - iTunes - done